 In September 2020, we established the Yandy Phantom Stock Appreciation Rights Plan ("PSAR Plan") whereby PSARs are granted to certain executives.
 PSARs granted under the plan are non-assignable and are cash-settled based on the fair value of a common stock unit of Yandy on a minority, non-marketable basis, on the four-year anniversary of the vesting commencement date.
 We granted 91,500 PSARs during 2020 which vest over a four-year period, commencing on December 31, 2019, with a one-year cliff and monthly vesting thereafter.
-The liability associated with the PSARs is remeasured at the end of each reporting period and is recorded within other noncurrent liabilities on our condensed consolidated balance sheets at its fair value of \$0.7 million and \$0.9 million as of June 30, 2021 and December 31, 2021, respectively.
-The decrease in fair value of the PSARs for the six months ended June 30, 2021 was primarily due to a portion of total PSAR into agreements with employees holding the remaining PSARs, pursuant to which outstanding PSARs are to be forfeited in full and converted into restricted stock units.
+The liability associated with the PSARs is remeasured at the end of each reporting period and is recorded within other noncurrent liabilities on our condensed consolidated balance sheets at its fair value of \$0.7 million and \$0.9 million as of June 30, 2021 and December 31, 2020, respectively.
+The decrease in fair value of the PSARs for the isx months ended June 30, 2021 was primarily due to a portion of total PSAR liability being forfeited pursuant to a separation agreement with an employee.
+Subsequent to June 30, 2021, we entered into agreements with employees holding the remaining PSARs, pursuant to which outstanding PSARs are to be forfeited in full and converted into restricted stock units.